 - And finally don’t get discouraged if your claim is denied.
 Whatever the reason for your denial, it’s important to speak with a lawyer as soon as possible so that you can be made aware of your rights, and ensure that no deadlines are missed.

-If you or a loved have been hit with an unexpected injury or illness and have been denied long-term disability benefits call the team at Jasmine Daya & Co. at 416-967-9100 or contact us online to schedule a free consultation.
+If you’ve been hit with an unexpected injury or illness and have been denied long-term disability benefits call the team at Jasmine Daya & Co. at 416-967-9100 or contact us online to schedule a free consultation.